Skip to content

 png

-Section 5.6: Key Points About Cross-Structural Assembly Detection
+Section 5.6: Key Points About Cross-Region Assembly Detection

 What it does: - Identifies assemblies that span across different groups (regions, cell types, etc.) - Filters out assemblies that are confined to a single group - Enables study of cross-regional coordination and communication